Melinag1992/ButtonTransferApp/README.md

 # MainActivity

-Displays a list of users created by a specific candidate.
-The cardView contains the name, email and ID of each user.
-When you click the start Transfer button it brings to another Activity.
-When this button is clicked the User's information (ID and Name) is passed to the Transfer Detail activity.
-This page also has a option menu button , when clicked it opens to a new activity and allows you to enter information about the new user.
+Displays a list of users created by a specific candidate Each user displays the name, email and it's corresponding ID .
+When you click the start Transfer button it brings you to a screen that allows you to Transfer amounts between user's.
+User's information (ID and Name) is passed to the Transfer Detail activity.
+This page also has a add user button , when clicked it opens to add allows you to enter infroamtion and add a new contact.

 ![mainactivity](https://user-images.githubusercontent.com/22303069/37234710-3dceec4e-23f1-11e8-8d63-9d692f30993c.png)